False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 1. Abdominal Distension: Noticeable, but less dramatic than in goats, since sheep are less prone to extreme fluid buildup.
 This makes it more challenging to detect based solely on physical appearance as compared to goats.

-2. Mammary Changes: Some ewes may develop an udder, but this is less common than in goats.
+2. Mammary Changes: Some ewes may develop an udder, but less common than in goats.

 3. False Nesting Behavior: Some may act like they’re preparing for lambs.
 This is not typical as most ewes don’t exhibit strong maternal behaviors unless they are truly pregnant.